Five Stories That Matter in Michigan This Week – July 28, 2023

 Again, the fee is due no later than July 31 of the year following the last day of the plan year.

 As mentioned above, there are specific calculation methods used to configure the number of covered lives and special rules may apply depending on the type of plan being reported.
 While generally all covered lives are counted, that is not the case for all plans.
 For example, HRAs and health FSAs that are not excepted from reporting only must count the covered participants and not the spouses and dependents.
-The Form 720 instructions do not outline all of these rules.
+The Form 720 instructions do not outline these rules.

 More information about calculating and reporting the fees can be found here.